Admission of applicants with Special Educational Needs

 While recognising and fully supporting the rights of parents/guardians to have a school of their choice for their children, the school’s ability to provide for students with particular educational needs is dependent on resources suitable to those needs being supplied by the Department of Education and Skills.
 Parents/guardians are encouraged to make the Board of Management aware of any special needs as early as possible, as it may take some time for the Department to process applications for the resources needed.
 Parents are strongly advised to inform the school as early as possible and discuss their particular situation well in advance of making applications.
 In order to determine the specific resources, facilities and learning support required, the Board will request a copy of the student’s medical and/or psychological report.
 Where such a report is not available, the Board will request an immediate assessment.
 The purpose of the assessment report is to assist the school in establishing the educational needs of the student relative to their special needs and to profile the support services required.

-Following receipt of the report, the Board will assess how the school can meet the needs of the student as specified in the report.
+Following receipt of the report, the Board will assess how the school can meet the needs of the applicant as specified in the report.
 The school will also request information from the student’s primary school with regard to such matters as learning support and/or resource hours.
 Where the Board deems that further resources are required, it will, prior to the student commencing to attend the school, request the Department of Education and Skills to provide the resources necessary to meet the needs of the student as outlined in the psychological or medical report.

 The school commits itself to working closely with the Special Education Needs Organiser (SENO) to ensure that students with special needs are given all reasonable assistance, subject to available resources, to achieve their educational potential.